MoebiusSolutions/auth-demo/README.md

 ## Basic Cluster Start/Stop/Wipe

-We create/launch the continers with:
+We (re)start the continers with:

 ```
-bash start.sh
+bash restart.sh
 ```

 We stop the cluster (deleting the stateless containers, but leaving volumes intact) with: